 The key words in the treatment of trauma are meaningfulness, stabilisation, and empowerment concerning behaviour and body function.

 It is indeed possible to rediscover – often with the help of another person – various internal and external resources that can help regulate the state of the nervous system.
 This way you can take the risk of examining the vestiges of traumatic experience that remain with them, and ultimately address the memories that lurk behind them and strip down the traumatic experience into small parts

 For a number of years now meaningfulness, stabilisation, and empowerment concerning behaviour and body function have been studied and used in the work of the Deaconess Institute.

 Past experiences can be adjusted so that they no longer determine your day-to-day life and future.

 Past experiences can be adjusted as long as you comprehend the meaningfulness of trauma traces and repeated experiences of now being safe.
 In addition, you need consolation and help in controlling your harrowing emotions.
 It’s not an easy road, but it can gradually release you from the chains of your history – so that they no longer dictate your daily life and future.

 You start to make use of the resources that you’ve discovered to challenge yourself to venturing into new areas of life without excessive distress.
 Once again, there are new opportunities in life, and above all there’s hope.

-The writer is a senior physician for child and family services at the Helsinki Deaconess Institute
+The writer was a senior physician for child and family services at the Helsinki Deaconess Institute Foundation sr.

-The Helsinki Deaconess Institute provides child protection specialised non-institutional and foster care services, especially for children requiring psychiatric care, children in foster care and their families, and for families with particularly difficult problems.
+Deaconess Foundation provides child protection specialised non-institutional and foster care services, especially for children requiring psychiatric care, children in foster care and their families, and for families with particularly difficult problems.
 Check out our services and inquire about vacancies.